Bagamanoc: History

 At what is known as Bagatabao, but more island of the swamp, Bagamanocnons now called Taraga, there was already a chicken raising settlement place on the inhospitable plateau of Panay Island (Catanduanes).

 The settlement was bounded on the east and north by the sea, blocked by a swamp and a hostile hill on the south and pressed by the crocodile-infested mouth of what is now known as the Bagamanoc River on the west.
 Confined to a limited territory by natural forces, the settlement could hardly feed and shelter itself.
 Moreover, frequent raids by corsairs from Mindanao, Jolo or Borneo for slaves posed a serious problem to their existence.

 One day, a daring and adventurous young man from the tribe forced his way across the mouth of the river to look for rattan needed for the repair of his future bride's family house.
 Going westward by the shoreline, he finally turned left for the business of venture but before he cut an uphill distance, he saw what appeared to be a chicken flying along just above the tallest leaves of pandan shrubs festooning the sea.
 Back in his tribe, he told the clan on what he saw of the beauty of the place, its abundance with food and building materials and the defense is offered from the pirate's raid.
-But as the place has no name to say when referring to that “discovered land” every time anybody talk of the place, they would call it “BAGAMANOC” which means the place was like a “chicken” the very meaning of Bagamanoc.
+But as the place has no name to say when referring to that "discovered land" every time anybody talk of the place, they would call it "Bagamanoc", which means the place was like a "chicken".

 To detect the coming of the Moro raids, the people erected a watchtower where the sea laps at the shore nearest the present Municipal Hall.
 In spite of the tower, many Bagamanocnons still fell into the corsairs’ hand.
 When the Spaniards came, they found the place a thriving community.
 They converted the people into Christianity and made a settlement into a municipality under a governadorcillo.
 Under Spain, the town people constructed a concrete church and municipal hall of stones, limes, molasses and eggs.
 However, even under the Spaniard rule, Bagamanocnons did not fully submit to the Spanish dominion, although fully sold out to Christianity.
 During the revolution of 1898–1901, the Bagamanocnon relied their support to the Filipino Revolutionist.
 In fact, a bloody skirmish took place at Mapulang Labo, where then Apolonio Cueva skillfully beheaded an American Officer mounted on a horse.
 When the Americans reorganized the municipal government, the town was reduced to a mere town of Viga, later of Payo, until Bagamanoc became a municipality again in 1950.